Inventory Distortion

 What is inventory distortion?

 Inventory distortion is the combined financial impact of overstock and out-of-stock conditions across a retail operation — the gap between what inventory records say should be available and what is actually sellable on the floor.
-In apparel merchandising, inventory distortion is estimated to cost global retailers $1.77 trillion annually, making it one of the largest sources of preventable margin loss in the industry.
+It is deliberately a two-sided measure: it counts the cost of having too much and the cost of having too little as one number, because both are the same forecasting and allocation failure observed from opposite ends.

 Distortion takes two forms: